Lacerte/clima/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing

 > Describe how this can be tested by reviewers.
 Be specific about anything not tested and reasons why.
-If this library has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.
+If this repository has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.
 >
-> Please include any manual steps for testing end-to-end or functionality not covered by unit/integration tests.
+> Please include any manual steps for testing any functionality not covered by unit/integration tests.
 >
-> Also include details of the environment this PR was developed in (language/platform/browser version).
+> Also include details of the environment this PR was developed in (device/platform/version).

 - [ ] This change adds test coverage for new/changed/fixed functionality